M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 <br>

 Our main idea was that **short circuits are the primary driver of higher chip costs**, so eliminating them takes priority over simply minimizing wire distance.
-To achieve this, we created the **IRRA** to generate solutions contain no short circuits.
+To achieve this, we created the **IRRA** to generate solutions that contain no short circuits.
 However, the IRRA itself can be used in multiple ways: different **starting configurations** (e.g., `Pseudo_random` or `A_star`) and different **rerouting methods** (BFS, BFS + simulated annealing, or A*).
 In the experiments below, we explore which combination yields the best results.
-Furthermore, once we obtain a short-circuit-free layout, we continue **reducing costs** by applying `A_star_optimize`, which reroutes multiple wires simultaneously (while still avoiding short circuits).
+Furthermore, once we obtain a layout without short circuits (or as little as possible), we continue **reducing costs** by applying `A_star_optimize`, which reroutes multiple wires simultaneously (while still avoiding short circuits).
 This **drastically decreases** the total wire length and thus the overall cost of solutions already free of short circuits.

 For a more in-depth explanation on the workings of our algorithms and classes please take a look at our source code at `src/algorithms` and `src/classes`.

 ## Baseline